A Special Place In Hell

 Free: The podcast!

-Founding Member ($250+): Everything, but also our love, and also invitations to our super exclusive (quarterly-ish) video hangouts.
+Founding Member ($250+/year): Everything, but also our love, and also invitations to our super exclusive (quarterly-ish) video hangouts.

 More about Meghan

 Meghan Daum is the host of The Unspeakable Podcast and the author of six books, most recently The Problem With Everything: My Journey Through The New Culture Wars, a New York Times Notable Book for 2019.
 She was an opinion columnist for the Los Angeles Times for more than a decade and has written for numerous magazines, including The New Yorker, The New York Times Magazine, The Atlantic, and Vogue.
-A recipient of fellowships from the NEA and the Guggenheim Foundation, she has taught writing at Columbia University, The University of Iowa and lots of other places and now offers private workshops.
+A recipient of fellowships from the NEA and the Guggenheim Foundation, she has taught writing at Columbia University, The University of Iowa and lots of other places and now offers occasional private workshops.
+Her latest project is The Unspeakeasy, a community for freethinking women that offers in-person retreats and a membership-based online community.

 … and Sarah